 “What they have to do is, a couple of people would be carrying grown adults like a child, or they'd have to transfer into a big beach wheelchair if there was one available.
 Most times there aren’t,” says Twichel.
 “They can't even push themselves in these beach chairs—usually two people have to push them.”

-Inspired by her love of helping people, Kelly founded Access Trax, a company that empowers people with physical disabilities to get outdoors by making portable, foldable pathways for accessibility over outdoor terrain.
+Inspired by her love of helping people, Twichel founded Access Trax, a company that empowers people with physical disabilities to get outdoors by making portable, foldable pathways for accessibility over outdoor terrain.

 Building a Pathway to the Ocean